stefan-beuchert/HandGestureRecognizer/README.md

 In the following section we will go into our actual implementation and how this might have deviated from our original concepts we talked about in [section 4](#concept-and-design).
 Problems, measures for improvement and other aspects will be discussed as well.

-### <a name="implementation-preprocessing"></a>Preprocessing (Stefan)
+### <a name="implementation-preprocessing"></a>Preprocessing
-1. PreProcessing
 Mediapipe was used to detect the hand in a frame and extract specific landmarks from the gesture.
 Those landmarks are represented by 3D coordinates and are the database for the model.

 The values for the X and Y values are automatically scaled between 0 and 1 corresponding to the original size of the image.
 Therefore also the position of the landmark (and hand) is still included in the coordinates.
 For the Z coordinate, the mediapipe model calculates a value relative to the landmark of the bottom of the palm (which is therefore assigned the baseline value "0").
 Possible values for Z range between very small numbers like 0.001 and bigger like 180 which makes them hard to work with, since the scale seems off.
 Further information on handling the initial scaling is in the following parts.

-2. Exclude non-existing rows
 Before continuing it is wise to get rid of the observations where mediapipe was not able to detect a hand or detected multiple hands.
 The according frames are not looked at further and are just skipped.

-3. Scaling to simulate bounding boxes
 The automatic scaling of the mediapipe output for the X and Y coordinates is problematic for the use case, since it does not give the relative value of the landmarks to each other, but the value of the landmark in relation to the position in the image.
 In other words, the same gesture once done in the top right of a frame and once in the bottom left of another frame will result in drastically different coordinate values, even if both gestures are identical.
 The remove the noise of the positional difference, another scaling was applied.

 This second scaling of the data does not look at the whole image, but only at the extracted landmarks.
 More specifically at the X, Y and Z coordinates over all the landmarks of one frame separately.
 They are then scaled from values of 0 (for the smallest value) and 1 (for the biggest).
 This is one way of extracting the hand from the full image and is a simpler version of the related approach of using bounding boxes.

-One example for more clarity:
-Two separate frames have the same hand gesture, where a person once makes a thumbs-up gesture in the top left and once in the bottom right of an image.
+One example for more clarity: Two separate frames have the same hand gesture, where a person once makes a thumbs-up gesture in the top left and once in the bottom right of an image.
 Even when both gestures are identical, the coordinates will very much differ, since the gesture in the top left will have X and Y values closer to one and the gesture in the bottom right closer to 0.
 Be rescaling the X values between the lowest X coordinate of all the landmarks in one frame (probably the tip of the thumb, since it is a thumbs-up gesture) and the highest X value (probably the bottom of the pinky / the pinky metacarpophalangeal) both frames will have the same values for each X coordinate.
 The position in the original frame is not important anymore.

 The same is done for the Y and Z coordinate.
 Criticism: It could be said that this method will distort the relations of the landmarks since it will be always scaled between 0 and 1 for each dimension separately.
 More specifically a hand gesture of a raised hand with fingertips sticking together and a gesture of a raised hand with fingers spread apart will result in the same coordinates after rescaling since the X values will always be between 0 and one for thump to pinky.

-4. Combination of similar classes to one bigger class After a manual inspection of the different gestures, it was clear that some of them do not differ at all when looking at the single frames.
+After a manual inspection of the different gestures, it was clear that some of them do not differ at all when looking at the single frames.
 With some gestures, it was even hard for the human inspector to separate a gif into one of two classes when looking at them.

 To tackle this problem a selection of similar gestures (when only looking at the single frames) was created and given the same label.
 With this, the number of different classes was reduced from 27 to 17.
 It is important to mention that only classes with overall comparable frames (like waving from right to left, vs waving from left to right) have been combined.
 More complex gestures where only a part of the frames would fully match another class have not been added to a new collection.

-For further work on this task, it could be useful to (instead of a manual inspection) cluster the single frames by a clustering algorithm and then create new labels based on the insight of some samples of each cluster.
----> hier beispiel gifs einblenden
+For further work on this task, it could be useful to (instead of a manual inspection) cluster the single frames by a clustering algorithm and then create new labels based on the insight of some samples of each cluster. ---> hier beispiel gifs einblenden

-5. Storing data as CSV
-The resulting gestures are saved in the CSV format with one frame per row, described by the initial label of the gesture and 21 columns for each X coordinate of the 21 landmarks and corresponding 21 columns for the Y and Z coordinates.
-In total 127.000 rows are created.
+The resulting gestures are saved in the CSV format with one frame per row as described in the "Design" part.

-- something about the size of the data:
-- difficulties of storing them
-- usage of kubernetes cluster to preprocess

 ### <a name="implementation-model-fitting"></a>Model Fitting
 As mentioned earlier we decided on two different models for the gesture classification.
 After training the first models however,